Average Competition Ratios

 The online application is a combination of bullet form and prose text answers.
 The self-assessment is the most important section, further information can be found here.

-All interviews will be held in Leeds from 1st to 3rd April.
-Each applicant will have a maximum of one interview held centrally at Elland Road Stadium in Leeds.
+All interviews will be held Online in March.
+Each applicant will have a maximum of one interview held online via Skype/Zoom.

 All applications for speciality training in Trauma and Orthopaedic Surgery must be submitted through the online application forms via the ORIEL recruitment website.
 Forms will not be accepted by post, e-mail or any other medium.
 This was designed for candidates to manage their application through a single portal and incorporates the following: